 For example, students answering “who, what, when, where, and why” questions before reading are practicing comprehension strategies.

-Read the full article about guided reading programs by Ashleigh Panoo, the Fresno Bee at The 74.
+Read the full article about guided reading programs by Ashleigh Panoo at The 74.